The-Singularity-Research/QISKit-Graph-States/README.md

 - studying entanglement entropy and entanglement as a computational resource (see [Entanglement in Graph States and its Applications](https://arxiv.org/pdf/quant-ph/0602096.pdf)
 - modeling condensed matter physics on IBM quantum computers.

+The classes are subclasses of IBM Qiskit objects or of NetworkX objects.